Laser Dentistry in Green Bay, WI

 Dr. Scott Quandt – Your Laser Dentist

 Dr. Quandt has used laser dentistry in Green Bay for over fifteen years to provide his patients with the least invasive, exceptional dental care available in modern dentistry.
 As a laser dentist, Dr. Quandt uses the Waterlase and EPIC dental lasers to reduce the pain and trauma experienced with traditional dental drills.
-With laser dentistry, Dr. Quandt can even perform many procedures without the need for anesthetic.
+Using laser dentistry at Dental Designs by Quandt, Dr. Quandt can even perform many procedures without the need for anesthetic.
 These same lasers can also be used to treat gum disease more comfortably and efficiently without the need for traditional gum surgery.

 What Exactly is Laser Dentistry?